feedhenry/fh-dotnet-sdk/ReadMe.md

 ### NuGet (Recommended)

 FH SDK is available on NuGet: https://www.nuget.org/packages/FH.SDK/.
-If you are using the NuGet plugin of Visual Studio or Xamarin Studio, please search for FH.SDK.
+If you are using the NuGet plugin on Visual Studio or Xamarin Studio, please search for FH.SDK.
 NuGet will install dependecy libraries automatically.

 ### Manually

 The .dll assembly files can be found in the [Distribution directory](Dist).
 Please use the .dll files inside the folder that is corresponding to your project's target platform.
-The library is depending on [Json.Net](https://www.nuget.org/packages/Newtonsoft.Json/) and [Microsoft HTTP Client Libraries](https://www.nuget.org/packages/Microsoft.Net.Http/).
+The SDK is depending on [Json.Net](https://www.nuget.org/packages/Newtonsoft.Json/) and [Microsoft HTTP Client Libraries](https://www.nuget.org/packages/Microsoft.Net.Http/).
 You need to install the assemblies of those libraries as well if they are not available in your project.

 ## Usage